melikeNur/MelHa/README.md

    Explanations about the language <br>
   -Takes a file with extension .MelHa
   -Has if(eger), while(iken) , yap(do) ,boolean literal
-  -This programming language specializes in preparing curricula and is very easy to learn.
+  -This programming language specializes in preparing curricula and is very easy to learn -It need only hour,classrooms,teachers and days.